What is Massage Therapy: Types & Benefits

 Swedish & Relaxation Massages

-Swedish Massages, also known as relaxation massages, are a common type of massage that uses techniques such as kneading, vibration, tapping and percussion.
-Masseuses and massage therapists can help promote blood circulation and relax tight muscles through these techniques.
+Swedish Massages, also known as relaxation massages, are a common type of massage that uses techniques such as kneading, vibration, tapping, and percussion.
+Masseuses and massage therapists can use these techniques to promote blood circulation and relax tight muscles.

 The primary aim of these massages is to relax the body and mind and destress.
 Through massage, we can experience a rush of endorphins that bolster our mood and create a heightened sense of relaxation.